mbencik/Rust-learning/FS_error_system/Error propagation pitfalls.md

-An Analysis of My Journey in Learning Rust and Handling Its Finer Points

-Definition of Error Propagation for Rust Beginners
+# Definition of Error Propagation for Rust Beginners

 The definition is simple: a program does something, it fails, or something goes wrong, and it should give you as a programmer a hint about what happened.
 This looks simple, but in my journey, it turned out to be an obstacle course littered with mines.